-Read more about Sister Patricia J. Walsh (pdf)
+Read more about Sister Mary Rita (pdf)

 Click on the "Read More" link below to leave comments and remembrances.

-Read more about Sister Barbara (pdf)
+Read more about Sister Evangeline (pdf)

-Read more about Sister Pat (pdf)
+Read more about Sister Maureen (pdf)

 Our Adrian Dominican cemetery with its circular headstones is a beautiful place of rest for women who gave their lives in service to God—and a peaceful place for contemplation and remembrance.